 Look out kid/They keep it all hid/Better jump down a manhole/Light yourself a candle/Don’t wear sandals/Try to avoid the scandals/Don’t wanna be a bum/You better chew gum/The pump don’t work/’Cause the vandals took the handles.

 The song’s impact was ubiquitous.
 John Lennon was so overwhelmed when he first heard it, he was quoted as saying he didn’t know how he would ever compete.
-The 1960s radical communist group the Weathermen took their name from the song’s famous line, “you don’t need a weatherman to know which way the wind blows.”
-(The Weathermen went on to bomb several political targets in the late sixties.)
+The Weathermen, the 1960s radical terrorist group, took their name from the song’s famous line, “you don’t need a weatherman to know which way the wind blows.”
+(The Weathermen went on to bomb several political targets in the late Sixties.)
 A 2007 study of legal opinions and briefs found that that was the song line most often cited by judges and lawyers.
 For many of us, ‘Twenty years of schoolin’ and they put you on the day shift’ expressed the essence of the baby boomers’ abrupt collision with economic reality.
-(My first job after graduating with a BA in English Lit in 1969 was actually the night shift in a Pepsi Cola bottling factory.)
+(My first job after graduating with a BA in English Lit in 1970 was the night shift in a Pepsi Cola bottling factory.)

 So if ‘SHB’ is the daddy of rap, who’s its forefather?
 Dylan: “It’s from Chuck Berry, a bit of ‘Too Much Monkey Business’ and some of the scat songs of the Forties.”